 - Don't tell me how to write.
 Oh you mean you're not interested in writing better characters?
 You don't want more nuanced, human, and authentic portrayals of groups other than what you consider "default human" (probably white, probably male, probably cis and het)?
 You are content to use clichés and tropes and be kind of a lackluster mediocre writer?
 Strange corner of the internet to be hanging out if you don't like writing advice.
 Very strange indeed.

 - Why so political (all of a sudden)?
 Calling the request for good media representation "politics" tends to reveal that one is probably white, cis, het, and usually male, just so you know.
-People tend to think of politics as this avoidable esoteric category of activity that doesn't affect every aspect of their lives when they aren't in the groups who have a strong vested interest in political outcomes.
+People tend to think of politics as this avoidable esoteric category of activity that doesn't affect every aspect of their lives when they aren't in the groups who have a strong vested, possibly life-or-death interest in political outcomes.
 These are lifelong struggles for some folks, and the fact that people these issues don't affect relegate them merely to the realm of "politics" is intended to be an insult.
 (As if the higher virtue is to be apolitical––a decidedly privileged perspective.)
 It's probably also not "all of a sudden."
 You are just noticing it for the first time.
-Possibly because a lifetime of effort spent carefully consuming media in which you never had to notice it before is beginning to fall apart.
+Possibly because a lifetime of effort spent carefully consuming media in which you never had to notice it before (or could ignore allegories all damn day) is beginning to fall apart.